-The fabrics used in this unit for the bedspread, draperies, headboard and valances may contain fire-retardant additives that can be damaged by use of improper cleaning products.
-Cleaning instructions for these fabrics are DRY CLEAN ONLY.
+The fabrics used in this motorhome for the bedspread, draperies, headboard and valances contain fire-retardant additives that may be damaged by use of improper cleaning products.
+Cleaning instructions for these items are DRY CLEAN ONLY.
 Water-based products are not recommended for cleaning the fabrics in your new unit.
 Most water-based household cleaning products are not formulated for use on these fabrics and may cause excessive shrinkage or fading.
-Always test any cleaning product on a hidden area of fabric before using on visible areas.
 For best results, the fabrics in this unit should be cleaned by a professional carpet and upholstery cleaner.

 Spills, spots or stains should be treated as soon as possible to avoid permanent damage.
 If a spill occurs, blot the fluid with a dry towel.
 Do not rub the spill.
-Rubbing may cause the liquid to set in the fabric.
+Rubbing may cause the liquid to "set" in the fabric.
 When attempting to clean a spot or stain, always start from the outside and work inward to avoid spreading it further.
 Some stains or soils are extremely difficult or impossible to be removed completely.
 These should receive immediate, professional attention.
 Spills, spots, stains or soils are the responsibility of the owner, and are not covered by the Newmar Limited Warranty.

-When cleaning the upholstery and fabric in the unit, do not use lacguer thinner, nail polish remover, laundry soaps or bleach.
+When cleaning the upholstery and fabric in the unit, do not use lacquer thinner, nail polish remover, laundry soaps or bleach.
 Never use carbon tetrachloride or gasoline for cleaning purposes.
 These items may cause damage to the materials being cleaned, and most are highly flammable.